Hi-tech toys tipped for Christmas success

 They appear in the Toy Retailers Association annual Dream Toys parade.

-While some battery-free toys have been highlighted, a separate campaign has offered an alternative list for traditional toys.'Extra dimension'
+While some battery-free toys have been highlighted, a separate campaign has offered an alternative list for traditional toys.

 The cheapest toy on the Dream Toys list is a Barbie for older children called Monster High Ghouls Rule Dolls, which has a recommended price of £22.99.